 A Class H felony in North Carolina can carry a prison sentence of anywhere from 4 to 24 months in prison, but probation may be a possibility for a person who is convicted of a Class H felony.

-When the conviction is for tax evasion, there are also significant financial penalties.
+When the conviction is specifically for evading taxes, there are also significant financial penalties.
 The defendant likely will owe penalties and interest for unpaid taxes in addition to the penalties for fraud and evasion.

 Federal Tax Evasion Charges

 Federal tax evasion is defined as a situation in which “any person who willfully attempts in any manner to evade or defeat any tax.”
-Tax evasion is a felony, and it comes with a penalty of up to $100,000 for an individual and a term of imprisonment of up to five years.
+This crime is considered a felony, and it comes with a penalty of up to $100,000 for an individual and a term of imprisonment of up to five years.

 In addition, the defendant is responsible for the costs of prosecution and will have to deal with a felony record.
-A person can be charged with tax evasion under both state and federal law, depending upon the elements of the case.
+A person can be charged with this crime under both state and federal law, depending upon the elements of the case.

 Discuss Your Defense With a North Carolina Criminal Defense Lawyer

 Are you facing tax evasion charges?
 It is extremely important to have an experienced North Carolina criminal defense lawyer on your side.
-As we mentioned, tax evasion can be either a state or a federal offense, and a conviction can carry significant criminal penalties.
+As we mentioned, this crime can be considered either a state or a federal offense, and a conviction can carry significant criminal penalties.